-Over the past ten years, the U.S. freight rail system has been experiencing a growing trend towards the use of intermodal facilities that provide a cost-efficient service combining two modes of transport - the movement of truck trailers or containers by rail and at least one other mode of transportation.
+The U.S. freight rail system increasingly relies on intermodal facilities to provide a cost-efficient service combining two modes of transport — the movement of truck trailers or containers by rail and at least one other mode of transportation.
 Intermodal combines the door-to-door convenience of trucks with the long-haul economy of railroads.

 The county's terminal operator, Savage Safe Handling, is a full-service, bulk product transportation and toll processing company that operates some of the largest rail-to-truck transloading facilities in the United States.